-Douglas joined the Board in January 2008 and serves on the Finance Committee, Asset Management Group, and Bursaries Group.
+Douglas joined the Board in January 2008 and serves on the Finance Committee and the Asset Management Group.

 Following several years working with school governors in the public sector and a period of three years as Governors’ Secretary at Friends’ School, Jenny joined the Board as a (non-Quaker) governor in 2007.
 Her original training was in medicine and pharmaceuticals, but she brings her more recent experience of marketing, public relations, writing and editing, and an ongoing commitment as Company Secretary of her family’s business to the service of the Board.

-Jenny joined the Board in January 2007.
-Jenny is Clerk on the Finance Committee and also serves on the Strategic Development Committee and is a member of the Risk Assessment Group.
-She also reports to Board on Boarding matters.
+Jenny joined the Board in 2007.
+She is a member of the Finance Committee and the Planning and Marketing Committee.
+She also reports to the Board on Boarding matters.

 Finola O’Sullivan is from Ireland and moved here to work for Cambridge University Press as a book commissioning editor in 1997.
 Today she co-ordinates their global academic law publishing, with a particular emphasis on international relations and human rights.

 Growing up in a large Catholic family in Dublin, she enjoyed both her primary and secondary schools and the formative influences of many inspiring teachers.
 She studied English language and literature at University College Dublin.

 Finola’s later path into membership of the Religious Society of Friends was sparked by her pacifist beliefs.
 She worships at her Cambridge Hartington Grove Local Meeting and also serves as one of the overseers to attenders and members there.